laforge49/asynchronous-entities/ae-vault/8activities/8039-async.md

 from [8000-pendingActivities](8000-pendingActivities.md)
 # 39 Async

-A classifier-ASYNC$bool attriute, when true, indicates that the gem has a port and can be invoked asynchronously.
+A descriptor-ASYNC$bool attriute, when true, indicates that the gem has a port and can be invoked asynchronously.